 Muslim (20:4681) - "Surely, the gates of Paradise are under the shadows of the swords."
 After hearing Muhammad say that martyrdom leads to paradise, a young man pulls his sword and breaks the sheath (indicating that he has no intention of returning) then flings himself into battle until he is killed.

 Each week, there are about ten attempted suicide bombings - all by Muslims.
 The reason why Muslims are prone to self-detonation has nothing to do with genetics, desperation or suicide.
-It is the ideology.
-The Quran promotes martyrdom by promising paradise to those who lose their lives for Allah.
+It is the ideology that promotes martyrdom by promising paradise to those who lose their lives for Allah.

 CAIR's Jamal Badawi, often held up as an example of moderate Islam, says "Suicide out of despair is not acceptable…Giving one’s life in a military situation is different and can be heroic if there is no other way of resisting…Killing civilians should be avoided if possible, but not everyone out of uniform is a civilian.”
 (One wonders how families of the 12,000 Iraqi civilians killed by suicide bombers would feel about Badawi's armchair analysis).